Mock trial: High school

 The mock trial program was started to allow high school students to experience a courtroom setting in a variety of hands-on roles.
-The mock trials are set up and structured just like a real court and are bound by the same rules.
-This can help the students to know exactly what role each of the different people in a court (judges, lawyers, witnesses, etc.) do in the judicial system.
-High school competitions are even held in functional courtrooms in the local City Hall to lend additional authenticity to the trial, are presided over by real judges, and the competing teams are typically coached and scored by practicing attorneys.
-Cases typically have to do with problems faced by teens, and includes competitors as witnesses.
-Each year the case for pre-Nationals competitions alternates between a Civil case and a Criminal case.
-The cases are set up in such a way that the witnesses, defendant, and prosecution (or plaintiff, for a Civil case) are all given gender neutral names to prevent gender based arguments from being brought up in the final arguments.
+The mock trials are set up and structured just like a real court and are bound by substantially similar rules.
+High school competitions can even be held in functional courtrooms or be presided over by real judges.
+Competing teams are typically coached and scored by practicing attorneys.
+Each year the case for pre-Nationals competitions alternates between a civil case and a criminal case.
+Witnesses are typically given gender neutral names such that any student could play any role.